 Hans Leo Hassler was born in Nuremberg in Germany in 1564 into a musical family.
 His father was organist Isaac Hassler who gave Hans his first lessons.
 His brothers Jakob Hassler and Kasper Hassler were also notable composers.

 In 1584 Hassler went to Venice to continue his studies and remained there for eighteen months.
 During this time he met Giovanni Gabrieli and they both studied under his uncle, Andrea Gabrieli who was the organist at St Mark’s Cathedral.

-On the death of Gabrieli in 1585, Hassler became chamber organist to Octavian Fugger II in Augsburg, who consequently hired his two brothers.
-He was thought of very highly.
-During this time Hassler diversified and also become a metals dealer and involved in the manufacture of mechanical musical instruments and later an organ builder.
+On the death of Gabrieli in 1585, Hassler became chamber organist to Octavian Fugger II in Augsburg, who subsequently hired his two brothers.
+During this time he was very creative and became well known as a composer and organist.

 Despite being a Protestant he wrote many masses and directed Catholic masses.
-Hassler’s compositions displayed a gifted blend of both religions.
+His compositions displayed a gifted blend of both religions.